CKProductionsDev/PlayStatus-Issues/README.md

 ## Frequently Asked Questions (FAQs)
 1. **Controller not working in other games but appearing in PlayStatus?**
-   - Ensure that Steam Input is enabled for PlayStatus by right-clicking the game in your Steam Library, going to Properties, then Controller, and ensuring Steam Input is enabled.
+   - Ensure that Steam Input is disabled for PlayStatus by right-clicking the game in your Steam Library, going to Properties, then Controller, and ensuring Steam Input is disabled.
    - Particularly for DualSense controllers, make sure that under Steam -> Settings -> Controller that "Playstation Controller Support" is set to "Enabled in Games w/o Support."